Report: Hyundai Ioniq 6 electric sedan might be delayed a few months

 The Ioniq 6 will also debut a "lighting grille" with integrated LED elements that can be used to communicate with other vehicles or pedestrians, the report said.
 The use of flashing lights has been discussed repeatedly as a potential substitute for driver-to-driver eye contact and hand gestures for future autonomous cars.

+The company isn't yet willing to comment on how this might affect the model's U.S. rollout, but it's giving some clues that there is indeed a delay.
+"Ioniq 6's product launch schedule and specifications have not been decided yet," Hyundai Motor America said in an official response to Green Car Reports—notably stepping back from the 2022 arrival that it had confirmed for the U.S. last year.

-Hyundai will have at least 10 electrified vehicles in its U.S. lineup by 2022—including plug-in hybrids.
+The 2022 calendar year is an important milestone for Hyundai.
+It's said that it will have at least 10 electrified vehicles in its U.S. lineup by then—including plug-in hybrids.

 The automaker will also reportedly build EVs in the U.S. starting in 2022—and perhaps with its Ioniq 7 SUV.
 This third model for the Ioniq sub-brand is scheduled to launch in 2024.